apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 ![image alt text](./media/image_2.png)

 5. Verify the values and click **Import**.
-Spec has been imported into Apigee Edge & Ready to use.
+Spec has been imported into Apigee Edge is ready to use.
 You should see your spec in the list.
 For example,

 ![image alt text](./media/image_3.png)